STATUS: AVAILABLE

 Fractional CTO

-For founders who need a senior technical mind in the room — but not a $300k headcount.
-Hiring, code review, roadmap, vendor calls, fire prevention.
+For founders in India and globally who need a senior technical mind in the room — but not a $300k headcount.
+Fractional CTO services covering hiring, code review, roadmap, vendor calls, and fire prevention.

 • Tech-lead interviews + reference checks